The Valhalla Project Niagara is a non profit charity for veterans and first responders with PTSD.

 All meals and accommodation are provided.

-The program covers topics such as support network management, suicide prevention, basic education, various coping skills , lifestyle management, medications, addictions, therapies available, including the therapist code of conduct.
-Support network management teaches participants how to communicate in a stigma free way.
-It also encourages real-time checkins and identifying current state of arousal.
-Basic education teaches how to be aware of how ptsd manifests in the body and how it affects your ability to function.
+The program explores the various aspects of PTSD management such as support network management, suicide prevention, basic education, various coping skills , lifestyle management, medications, addictions, and therapies available, including the therapist code of conduct.
+Support network management teaches participants how to communicate in a stigma free way at all times, not just when in distress.
+It also encourages real-time checkins and identifying current states of arousal.
+Basic education demonstrates how to be aware of how ptsd manifests in the body and how it affects your ability to function.
 By knowing this we can take active steps to ensure the symptoms do not prevail.

-The segment on medications explains the various pharmaceutical intended uses and side effects.
+The segment on medications explains the various pharmaceuticals' intended uses and side effects.
 Further, cannabis is also explained, demystified , and destigmatized.
-Participants are able to have a more learned conversation with their HCP
+Participants are able to have a more learned conversation with their health care provider.

-The subject of addictions is explained.
-The various programs and modes are explained 12 step vs harm reduction.
-Various coping skills are demonstrated throughout. participants can utilize and the new skills
+The subject of addictions is explored.
+The various programs and modes are explained, such as 12 step (abstinance) vs harm reduction.
+Various coping skills are demonstrated throughout the program and participants are encouraged to focus on those that work for them.
+Participants can utilize, and incorporate the new skills

 Intakes criteria for acceptance:

 L2L ONLINE - The educational and communication components , as well as some of the activities, have been adapted to an online format consisting of 10 x 3 hour live sessions.
-We have completed the inaugural intake in May and there is currently a cohort running with the sessions being Mondays and Thursdays.
-We are expecting to run another program cohort in July.
-Anticipated dates are to be confirmed but we are hoping to run a zoom program every month.
-Times to be confirmed but anticipated to be early afternoon 12-3.
+Programs currently run with the sessions being Mondays and Thursdays.
+We are expecting to run another program in the Winter 2023/2024.
+Anticipated dates are to be confirmed .
+Times generally 10-1 .
 The sessions are scheduled for 3 hours but generally run 2 1/2 , with a chat afterwards.
 Subject matter experts (all with PTSD) are brought in as guest presenters.

 Criteria For The Program